CodeStitchOfficial/Intermediate-Website-Kit-SASS/README.md

 All other non-content files are stored in `assets/`, which is set up in `.eleventy.js` to be passed through to `public/`.
 A brief overview of each of the folders within `assets/`, and any relevant notes, is provided below:

-- `css/` - SASS/LESS files from the `less/` or `sass/` directories are built into `css/`.
-From here, the CSS is processed as an Eleventy template, where we minify the code (production only), and pass it through to `public/`. **Do not** make CSS changes here - instead, use the SASS or LESS asset directory (depending on which kit you're using).
 - `favicons/` - Any favicon files can be stored here.
 We recommend using [this tool](https://realfavicongenerator.net/) to generate favicons for all devices.
 - `fonts/` - If you have any non-standard fonts you wish to locally host, you can put the files here.
-You can use [this tool](https://gwfh.mranftl.com/fonts) to download font files to be stored in `fonts/`, as well as generate the code to be put in your `root.scss` or `root.less` file.
+You can use [this tool](https://gwfh.mranftl.com/fonts) to download font files to be stored in `fonts/`, as well as generate the code to be put in your `root.scss` file.
 - `images/` - Any images can go here.
-No processing will occur.
+If the Sharp Images plugin is enabled, images referenced via `{% getUrl %}` will be resized and optimized at build time.
 - `js/` - Put any JavaScript in this directory.
 It will be processed, bundled, and minified by esbuild.
-- `sass/` or `less/` - Depending on whether you're using the SASS or LESS version of the kit, you'll find your preprocessor files in one of these directories.
-Make your changes to styling here, not in `assets/css`
+- `sass/` - Your SASS/SCSS preprocessor files.
+SASS is compiled to CSS and output directly to `public/assets/css/` by the build event processor, which also handles autoprefixing and minification (production only) via PostCSS.
+Make your style changes here.
 - `svgs/` - A separate directory for SVGs.
 This makes it easier to bulk-compress SVGs separate from `images/` if you're using a tool like [compressor.io](https://compressor.io/).

+<a name="image-optimization"></a>

+#### Image Optimization

+This kit uses [`@codestitchofficial/eleventy-plugin-sharp-images`](https://github.com/CodeStitchOfficial/eleventy-plugin-sharp-images) to resize and convert images at build time, producing optimized AVIF, WebP, and JPEG variants at multiple breakpoints.
+The plugin provides a `{% getUrl %}` shortcode used throughout the page templates to generate `<picture>` elements with multiple `<source>` tags.

+This is **entirely optional** — it is included to demonstrate how the plugin can be used for image optimization, but it is not required.

+For a walkthrough of how the plugin works, see [this video tutorial](https://www.youtube.com/watch?v=scYFC1LRfPg).

 <a name="config"></a>